-If you are from Melbourne, you will argue the city is more liveable and the Melbourne cafes are unrivalled.
-The laneways more vibrant, a far stronger live music scene and culture, culture, culture.
 Sydney has the harbour, amazing beaches and fabulous weather.
+If you are from Melbourne, you will argue the city is more liveable and Melbourne cafes are unrivalled.
+The laneways more vibrant, an amazing live music scene and culture, culture, culture.

-I am Melbourne born and bred.
-But I really do love Sydney.
+I am from Melbourne but I love Sydney.
 I spent so much time there when I was working in my previous corporate role.
 I want to share some of my favourite coffee shops in Sydney.
 I’m beginning my discovery with Surry Hills cafes.
 Locating amazing places where you can get a delicious coffee or fabulous breakfast, brunch or even lunch.

 Where to Find an Amazing Cafe in Surry Hills